By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Norwich airport accident claims.

 - Medications: Without correct documentation, various medications could be confiscated.

-You can find further information about restricted items by clicking here.
+You can find further information about restricted items On this EC site

 Anyone could fall victim to an unexpected airport accident from causes outside of those listed in this guide.
 As every personal injury claim is unique, it would be near enough impossible to describe every causation.
 We have therefore provided information to some of the most common accident types in the sections to follow.